- Beating OfferUp Scams: Best Practices

 - How to Identify OfferUp Scams

-- What to Do if You’re A Victim of OfferUp Scams
+- What to Do if You Fall for an OfferUp Scam

 - Frequently Asked Questions

-With over 45 million annual users, OfferUp is one of the top mobile marketplaces for local buyers and sellers.
-However, the site’s inviting visuals and simple interface have also attracted many scammers looking to prey on unsuspecting users.
-Here are some tips on beating and avoiding OfferUp scams.
+With over 45 million annual users, OfferUp is one of the top online marketplaces for local buyers and sellers.
+Its online payment system makes it a bit safer than Craigslist, but it does attract many scammers looking to prey on unsuspecting users.
+Here are some tips on how to beat and avoid OfferUp scams.

 Beating OfferUp Scams: Best Practices

-OfferUp can be a fun, engaging marketplace, whether you’re hunting for deals on hard-to-find items or trying to earn some extra funds for an upcoming vacation.
-While you’re scrolling through item photos, keep an eye out for anything that seems suspicious or out of the ordinary—this is key to staying safe online.
+OfferUp can be a fun, engaging marketplace, whether you're hunting for deals on hard-to-find items, such as gaming consoles, furniture, or even a used car, or trying to earn extra funds for an upcoming vacation.
+While you're scrolling through item photos, keep an eye out for anything that seems suspicious or out of the ordinary—this is key to staying safe online.

-If another user asks for your phone or email address, decline and stop communicating with them.
-You don’t want them to contact you outside of the platform since they might have bad intentions.
+If another user asks for your cell phone number or email address, decline and stop communicating with them.

 Stick to OfferUp Payment Methods

-Cash is the safest payment method as long as you’re accepting the item face-to-face and have time to inspect the item beforehand to make sure it matches the description.
+Cash is the safest payment method as long as you're accepting the item face-to-face and have time to inspect it beforehand to make sure it matches the description.

 Research the Buyer or Seller

 You can do this by checking their reviews on the app.
 Do they have multiple excellent reviews?
 If so, they are likely a legitimate user.
-A profile without any reviews might be a red flag.
+Profiles without any reviews might be a red flag that you're dealing with OfferUp scammers.
 For additional peace of mind, Google the user to see if any complaints pop up.

 Meet Up in a Public Place to Exchange Items

-OfferUp includes a feature in its app called Community MeetUp Spots.
+OfferUp includes a feature in its app called Community MeetUp Spots for in-person transactions.
 These are well-lit, recorded local businesses and police stations that OfferUp deemed the safest spots to meet someone to complete a sale.